galacean/.github/profile/README.md

 🌈 Wow!
-You've discovered the most thrilling web interactive engine in the world!
+You've discovered a thrilling web interactive engine!

 It is specifically designed for mobile platforms and is web-developer-friendly.